wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 The first thing we want to do is make a function that will simply wait for a certain amount of time.
 This is something Wes does in almost every single project because it is such a common thing.

-Make a function called `wait` which will take in the number of miliseconds we want to wait using the parametetr `ms`, which we will default to 0 seconds, and then we will return a new promise which will resolve after the number of miliseconds that got sent in.
+Make a function called `wait` which will take in the number of milliseconds we want to wait using the parametetr `ms`, which we will default to 0 seconds, and then we will return a new promise which will resolve after the number of milliseconds that got sent in.

-Then we will just test our new method by waiting 2 seconds (2000 miliseconds) before logging "DONE".
+Then we will just test our new method by waiting 2 seconds (2000 milliseconds) before logging "DONE".

 ```js
 function wait(ms = 0){